isomerpages/cris-precise/_for-everyone/FAQs.md

 for the latest updates.</p>
 <h3><strong>6.
 What will participants be asked to do?</strong></h3>
 <p>Singaporean residents participating in NPM Phase III will be invited to
 donate a small blood sample to read your genetic code.
-You will also you will also be asked to give permission for researchers to look at your medical records (with personal details removed), this helps scientists understand how genes, health conditions, and treatments are linked.</p>
+You will also be asked to give permission for researchers to look at your medical records (with personal details removed), this helps scientists understand how genes, health conditions, and treatments are linked.</p>
 <h3><strong>7.
 Will I receive my genetic test results?</strong></h3>